 Start with Python if your first credible role evidence should look like data, automation, analytics, or AI experimentation.
 Start with JavaScript if your first credible role evidence should look like a web interface, app behavior, or full-stack feature.
 If you still cannot decide, spend seven days on each and compare which project you can explain better.

 No language choice guarantees a job.
-No sampled posting panel proves national demand.
+No sampled public posting panel proves national demand.
 No AI usage panel predicts your outcome.
 The defensible choice is the one that gets you to a cited role, a visible project, and a body of evidence you can explain.

 Frequently asked questions